bndernet/bnder-docs/docs/tmb/slash-commands.md

 :::caution

-In order to use slash commands, the bot needs the permission to create slash commands on your server.
+In order to use slash commands, the bot needs permission to create slash commands on your server.
 If you aren't sure if the bot has this permission you can visit the [invite page](https://bnder.net/@tmb) and just add it to your server without kicking him before.
 The permission will update and the Bot can create slash commands.